-The AFPAAA Board of Directors has 13 voting members and one non-voting "Associate" member.
-Voting members are elected to two-year terms with approximately half of the board standing for election in alternate years.
-The non-voting member is appointed by the SAF/PA Director and approved by the Association's board of directors.
+The AFPAAA Board of Directors has 12 elected voting members and one non-voting "Associate" member.
+Voting members are elected to two-year terms, with approximately half of the board standing for election in alternate years.
+The non-voting member is appointed by the SAF/PA Director and approved by the Association's Board of Directors.

 You can review the biographies of the candidates for the board here.